Those early weeks of breastfeeding can be rough. Nipple cream to the rescue!

 When I had my first baby, it took us six weeks to get the whole latch thing down (I pumped and bottle fed her up to that point).
 But, eventually, we did make it work.
 The only issue?
 I was sore.

 It hurt briefly at latch-on, then we were fine.
-After she was done, though, I felt achy, especially if my bra rubbed against my nipples, which were unaccustomed to frequent use.
+After she was done, though, I felt achy, especially if my bra rubbed against my nipples.
 Just as they stopped hurting, it was time to nurse again!
 It took a few weeks before this went away, and I haven’t had any issues since.
-(All my older kids nursed well into their toddler years, most tandem nursed, so I wasn’t “unaccustomed” when I had another baby!)
+(All my older kids nursed well into their toddler years, most tandem nursed, so the adjustment time didn’t leave me sore!)

 A tube of nursing cream (also called nipple butter) was really important in those weeks.
-It helped to stop the soreness (so did not wearing a bra, if I was at home).
-Nursing creams are expensive, especially the natural ones — $10+ per tube!
+It helped to stop the soreness (so did not wearing a bra if I was at home).
+Nursing creams can be expensive, especially the natural ones – $10+ per tube!
 But you can make your own, 100% natural one, very quickly and easily.
 This little tin cost less than $1 to make, and was done in less than 5 minutes.
 Seriously!
 Anyone can do this.

 Nipple cream would make a great gift, too, for a new mama.
 Make up a tin or two and stick it in a basket, along with a water bottle, some nursing pads, and snacks.
 I’ll be adding my own tin to my postpartum bag for me.
-I’m making postpartum bag for me and my baby — details on that to come later!
-(It was sooooo helpful last time!)
+I’m making a postpartum bag for me and my baby – it was sooooo helpful last time!

 - 1 tsp. beeswax